 It sets out our powers, governance and duties.
 We can exercise these by ourselves, or by acting in partnership with or seeking the services of companies, individuals or other bodies.
 This partnership power is an important part of the Authority's approach today, working with the public and private sector.

-We’re partly funded by a “levy” on the council tax in London, Essex and Hertfordshire which is 81p per head of population per year.
-It has been cut or frozen every year since 2010 and is now the same as it was in 2002.
+We’re partly funded by a “levy” on the council tax in London, Essex and Hertfordshire which is 90p per head of population per year.
+After having pursued a clear policy for more than 10 years of reducing the levy, and our reliance on it, that along with significant savings and efficiencies, we took the difficult decision to increase it for 2023/24 in response to the increase in costs due to high inflation and high energy costs.
 How much each local authority contributes is detailed here.

 How we're run